 The College: Oaksterdam University

 Leave it to California to open the country’s first cannabis college.
-Then again, considering the thriving—and legal—industry that exists for medicinal marijuana in The Golden State before full legalization in 2016, it really only makes sense that there would be a trade school for the cannabis industry.
+Then again, considering the thriving—and legal—industry that existed for medical marijuana in The Golden State before full legalization in 2016, it really only makes sense that there would be a trade school for the cannabis industry.
 And one where classes in the history, politics, and legalities of the herb are taught alongside seminars on growing and methods of ingestion.
 But don’t be surprised if your classroom time gets interrupted by a raid by the Feds; that’s exactly what happened in April of 2012, when a bevy of DEA, IRS, and U.S. Marshals Service agents showed up on the school’s doorstep.

 The College: Humber College

 Think you’re funny?
 Whip out your diploma and prove it.
 Toronto’s Humber College takes its laughs seriously with its Comedy: Writing and Performance program, aimed at helping sort of funny people become really funny people by perfecting their comedic timing and understanding of how the funny business works, utilizing a faculty of working comedians and putting on weekly shows at the nearby Yuk Yuk’s Comedy Club and an industry showcase at Second City—all in the name of making it big in stand-up, improv, sketch comedy and/or screenwriting.